-Royal Mile Tour
+- Royal Mile

 Yes!
-We have some excellent family friendly docents who can appeal to the learning styles of children.
-Please book privately if you have children under 13.
+We have some excellent family-friendly guides who can appeal to the learning styles of children.
 Feel free to provide us with information about your children such as favorite school subjects, and hobbies.
-This way we can match you with the best possible docent.
+This way we can try to match you with the best possible guide.

 This walk covers about 1 mile overall at a gentle pace.
 There are occasional opportunities to sit, use the bathroom, and get something to drink if needed.

 You'll see Edinburgh Castle from the exterior, but the tour does not include an interior visit.
-An interior visit can be added to a private tour for an additional 2 hours, or can be arranged as a separate private tour on a custom basis.

 Born and raised in Milan, Irene moved to Scotland in 2009.
 She achieved a PhD in Art History at the University of Edinburgh in 2015.
 Her doctoral thesis looked at the artistic patronage of the Vespucci family in fifteenth-century Florence.
 Irene currently works at the University of Edinburgh.
 She loves art, coffee, yoga, and the sun – not necessarily in this order.
 Despite her reluctance to sit on planes, she is a travel addict and she hopes to tour the world one day.
 Edinburgh stole her heart and it is now her home.

 Hugh was born in Scotland, and raised on his father’s farm in Perthshire.
 He was educated at Cambridge University, where he read French and German literature.
 After completing his doctoral thesis in German, he joined the British foreign service, and spent over 25 years travelling the world as a diplomat, ultimately with the rank of ambassador.